 While they are ripping the tissue paper, set the contact paper up.
 You can cut out individual squares for each suncatcher to put on the table, but I found it more fun to hang a large piece right on the window!
 That way, they can ooh and ahh at how pretty the tissue paper looks as they’re putting it up.

 To hang the contact paper on the window, fold a sticky edge back towards the window at the top, then roll it down to the bottom with the sticky side facing out.
 Roll a line at the bottom to stick to the window as well.
-Once the kids are done ripping the tissue paper, they can start with sticking pieces to the contact paper!
+Once the kids are done ripping the tissue paper, they can start sticking pieces to the contact paper!

 2. Get the templates ready.

-Using an x-acto knife or something similar, trace another outline about half an inch inside the picture.
+Using an X-acto knife or something similar, trace another outline about half an inch inside the picture.
 Once you’re done, you should have a thinner outline of the picture.
 This is what will be used as a border around the suncatchers.

 3. Add the border and cut to size.